RWTH-HPC/rmasanitizer-artifact/README.md

 ## Reproducing Results
+The results of this artifact can be reproduced on an HPC cluster or using ChameleonCloud.

+### Optional: Staring a ChameleonCloud
 For simplified execution of the experiments, we provide a ChameleonCloud script that sets up a machine suitable for running all evaluations.
 The script can be executed with
 ```